Table of Contents

 Landing Page Optimization for Google Ads

-Make the landing page correspond with the ad as much as you can.
-If your ad promotes your shingle replacement service, don’t make the landing page about new roof installation – make it about shingle replacement.
+For example, if your ad promotes your shingle replacement service, the landing page should not be about new roof installation but about shingle replacement.

 Make sure the content on your landing page is well-written.
 About 350-400 words should do.
+The visual components of your landing page will make a difference.

 Calls to Action

-Your landing page has to have an attention-grabbing heading and call to action.
+Your landing page has to have an attention-grabbing heading and a call to action.
 Most visitors will read your call to action if they read your heading, so make sure it inspires the visitor to make a move.